juyoungwang/NOLONGERAVAILABLE/README.md

 As this model is NON-SEQUENTIAL, I had to use custom training loop with state transfer functionality of keras.lstm.

+**NOTE**:
-**NOTE**: I have not done any single hyperparameter tunning of the models.
+* I have not done any single hyperparameter tunning of the models.
 These are just implemented for fun, using my M1 macbook, which does not even have CUDA.
+* Maybe modularizing the codes would be my next step, though, now I am preparing coding interviews, as I am just a job seeker...